Post Date: July 8, 2026 ┃

-Why Medical Courier Services Sign HIPAA Business Associate Agreements
+Why Medical Couriers Services Sign HIPAA Business Associate Agreements

 Medical courier services sign HIPAA Business Associate Agreements because they qualify as Business Associates under HIPAA whenever they transport Protected Health Information on behalf of a covered entity.
 A Business Associate Agreement is a legal requirement that must be executed before any PHI passes between the covered entity and the courier organization, establishing the terms under which PHI may be handled and the compliance obligations each party must fulfill.
 The agreement is not optional and cannot be waived by either party.
 A covered entity that discloses PHI to a medical courier without a valid Business Associate Agreement in place has made an impermissible disclosure regardless of whether any further violation occurs, and the courier organization that receives PHI without a signed agreement is operating outside the legal framework that governs its handling of that information.